 While rock-cut tombs were prevalent throughout the ancient world, the Lycians gave theirs a particularly unique and elegant flair.

 These tombs are said to date back to the 5th-3rd centuries BC – well before any surviving written record of Myra.
-While many of the tombs belonged to native Lycians, others belonged to Greeks.
+While many of the tombs belonged to native Lycians, others belonged to Greek colonists.

 Lycian tombs typically imitated wooden houses, complete with pediments and what appear to be wood beams.
 Royal tombs, on the other hand, were modeled after temples, featuring representations of pillars.